Andry Rajoelina: Early life and education

+Personal life

 In 1994, Rajoelina met his future wife Mialy Razakandisa, who was then completing her senior year of high school in Antananarivo.
 The couple maintained a long-distance relationship for six years while Mialy completed her undergraduate and masters studies in finance and accounting in Paris.
 They reunited in Madagascar in 2000 and married that same year.
-They have three children, born in 2002, 2003, and 2005.
+They have three children, born in 2001, 2003, and 2005.

-Media mogul
+Business and media career

-In 1993, at the age of 19, Rajoelina established his first enterprise: a small event production company called Show Business.
-In the following year, he organized an annual concert called Live that brought together foreign and Malagasy musical artists.
-The event gathered 50,000 participants on its tenth anniversary.
+In 1993, at the age of 19, Rajoelina established his first enterprise, a small event production company called Show Business.
+Before launching his events business, Rajoelina worked as a disc jockey in nightclubs in Antananarivo and became known for promoting music events among the city's youth.

-In 1999, he launched Injet, the first digital printing technology company available on the island, which gained quick traction with its expansion of billboard advertising throughout the capital.
-Following his marriage in 2000, Andry and Mialy Rajoelina acquired Domapub, a competing Antananarivo-based billboard advertising business owned by Andry's in-laws.
-The couple worked together to manage the family businesses, with Andry responsible for Injet and his wife handling the affairs of Domapub.
+In 1999, he launched Injet, a digital printing company that expanded into large-format and billboard advertising in Antananarivo.
+Following his marriage in 2000, Andry and Mialy Rajoelina took over Domapub, a competing Antananarivo-based billboard advertising business owned by his wife's family.
+The couple divided responsibilities in the family businesses, with Andry primarily overseeing Injet and Mialy managing Domapub.

-In May 2007, Andry Rajoelina purchased the Ravinala television and radio stations, and renamed them Viva TV and Viva FM.
+In May 2007, Rajoelina purchased the Ravinala television and radio stations and renamed them Viva TV and Viva FM, adding broadcast media to his existing activities in events and outdoor advertising.

 Mayor of Antananarivo (2007–2009)

 Elections

-In 2007, Rajoelina created and led the political association Tanora malaGasy Vonona (TGV), meaning "determined Malagasy youth", and shortly afterward announced his candidacy to run for Mayor of Antananarivo.
+In 2007, Rajoelina created and led the political association Tanora malaGasy Vonona (TGV), translating to "determined Malagasy youth", and shortly afterward announced his candidacy to run for Mayor of Antananarivo.
 His very young age became a lever to gain a quick popularity throughout the nation reflecting a trend of "jeunification of politics" - the promotion of younger leaders as symbols of political renewal and change.
 Rajoelina was elected on 12 December 2007 with 63.3% of the vote on a 55% voter turnout, beating TIM party incumbent Hery Rafalimanana.